covidclinical/website/pages/disclaimer.md

 This website is not an attempt to practice medicine or provide specific medical advice, and it should not be used to make a diagnosis or to replace or overrule a qualified health care provider's judgment.
 Users should not rely on this website for emergency medical treatment. **The content on this website is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always consult with a qualified and licensed physician or other medical care provider, and follow their advice without delay regardless of anything read on this website.**

+## Race & Ethnicity

+The 4CE Consortium acknowledges that characterizing the significance of race and ethnicity in the COVID-19 pandemic is essential.
+In an effort to produce rapid results, sites initially mapped their local race/ethnicity ontology terms to the US-based NIH race categories.
+While this standardization gives us a broad sense of race and ethnicity across the 4CE Consortium, it cannot address the complex social and genetic relationship between race/ethnicity and illness on a global scale.
+We recommend early-phase race data only be included in analysis for U.S. sites at this juncture.
+Future iterations of our data will include country-specific race and ethnicity categorizations to more accurately, rather than broadly, capture this information.

 ## Liability